 6. Mortgage registration fees

-A mortgage registration fee is charged by state and territory governments for mortgages to be added to a register, thereby preventing you from selling the property without paying back the lender.
-Registration fees vary between states and territories but are generally around $150 to $250.
+A mortgage registration fee is charged by state and territory governments for mortgages to be added to a register, effectively preventing you from selling the property without paying back the lender.
+Registration fees vary between states and territories, ranging from $115 to $232.

 7. Exit fees